szquchen/MLP-VPT2/README.md

      (c) Run the executable
          ./vpt2.x {MOLENAME} {N_MODES}
-         For the oxalate example
+         For the aspirin example
-         ./vpt2.x oxalate 15
+         ./vpt2.x aspirin 57
          This executable not only computes QFF constants (written to MOLENAME_XXX.out files) but also performs a "standard" VPT2 calculation, i.e., without considering any resonances.
 You may